phnq-org/service/README.md

 A service client provides a way to interact with a service.
 A service client is also associated with a domain, but instead of handling requests, it makes requests to a service with the same domain name.
 A service client's programmatic API methods are named after the handlers of the service it interacts with.

-> In the context of a whole system (i.e. frontend, backend, etc.), a service client as described above may seem like it would run in a web brower or mobile device, but it actually runs in the backend.
+> In the context of a whole system (i.e. frontend, backend, etc.), a service client as described above may seem like it would run in a web browser or mobile device, but it actually runs in the backend.
 Services and service clients provide a way for backend components to communicate with each other.

 ### Web Server/REST API Integration